aergoio/wallet-extension/README.md

 3. Add the extension to Chrome following to the Install development version steps above.

 4. `npm run build` builds everything for distribution.
 Please do commit the `dist` directory to the repository, that way people can test the extension without building it by themself.

-## Issues and Security

-Please post any issues or suggestions to the Github issues page.

-For security related reports, please contact us at security@aergo.io